Medically Reviewed by

 7 min read

 Protein and exercise go together like peanut butter and jelly.
 Cookies and milk.
 And while protein is essential for muscle development, increasing daily energy levels, and improving sports performance, it’s a mistake to think protein powder is just for athletes.
 In fact, protein powder can even help you support your weight management program.

-This is where protein comes in.
-Adding protein to your diet may help you stay fuller longer, which helps you not only less during meals, but additionally, may help to curb food cravings throughout the day.
+Regarding diet, this is where protein comes in.
+Adding protein to your diet may help you stay fuller longer, which helps you not only consume less during meals, but additionally, may help to curb food cravings throughout the day.
 Take it from professors at University of Texas, in this article originally published in the American Journal of Clinical Nutrition: “There is evidence that modestly increasing the proportion of protein in the diet, while controlling total energy intake, may improve body composition, facilitate fat loss, and improve body weight maintenance after weight loss.”

 If you’re someone who likes to snack, this may help you cut down on your daily calorie intake.